What is employee retention rate?

 Employee retention rate is a metric that measures the percentage of employees who remain employed over a specific period.

-The formula to calculate employee retention rate is:
+The formula to calculate your employee retention rate is as follows:

-This formula should only include employees who worked during the entire period, from the beginning date to the end date, and not those who were hired in the middle of the period of time.
+This formula should only include employees who worked during the entire period, from the beginning date to the end date.
+It does not include those who were hired in the middle of the period of time.

-Retention rate serves as a compass for HR leaders, pointing HR professionals in the right direction to assess the effectiveness of their retention strategies.
+Your retention rate serves as a compass for HR leaders, pointing them in the right direction to assess the effectiveness of their employee retention strategy.

 Why should HR leaders care about employee retention rates?

 A high employee retention rate reveals a noteworthy level of employee engagement.
 If a company ensures it has a high employee retention rate, this can help HR leaders:

 - Reduce company costs